berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 31: Outside of class
 - Complete [A08: What is Hashing](https://docs.google.com/document/d/1ON_KiUoWUE_NKCpsuZMztgkK9dmJAMLXTa8DxhgI90U)
+- Read and potentially try a bit of [L7: Measure and Analyze Sorting Algorithms](https://docs.google.com/document/d/1jZIoUnnZqPYIHW-0dE1Vz-c21flle_659W7DFURkCxw), which is our last lab!
+It is due Monday, April 15.
+To be successful on this lab, it is best to get started early and work on it a little bit each day.
+Some of the runs take a long time.

 ### Friday, March 29, 2024 is Good Friday.
 Enjoy the long weekend!